Help when you can’t agree

 This page explains the different options available to help you negotiate and communicate more effectively and resolve any disputes.
 If there are reasons why it is not suitable to negotiate with your child’s other parent, for example if they are a threat to you or your child or you have suffered domestic violence, you should get legal advice.

-If you haven’t already, take a look at our factsheet Making arrangements for your children.
+If you haven’t already, take a look at our page on making arrangements for your children.
 It provides some basic steps to help you have more effective conversations about your children.

 Looking after yourself